Opentrons/buildroot/README.md

 - When new commits are pushed to a branch of the monorepo that has a matching branch in this repo (non-release)
 - When a tag is pushed to the monorepo (release), using the latest github release in this repo

 When builds complete, they are uploaded to an s3 bucket prefixed by the codebuild build id (see the buildspec file).
-If the build was a release build, the manifest `releases.json` in the root of the bucket is updated so that the key path `/production/{monorepo-version}` contains a dict mapping `system'` to the path of the update file zip, `'fullImage'` to the path of the provisioning zip,  `'migration'` to the path of the migration zip, and `'version'` to the path of the version file.
+If the build was a release build, the manifest `releases.json` in the root of the bucket is updated so that the key path `/production/{monorepo-version}` contains a dict mapping `system'` to the path of the update file zip, `'fullImage'` to the path of the provisioning zip, and `'version'` to the path of the version file.
 For instance, the manifest might look like

 ```json
 {